Andalusa in Covington County, Alabama — The American South (East South Central)

 Erected 2004 by the City of Andalusia.

 Location.
+31° 18.611′ N, 86° 28.595′ W. Marker is in Andalusa, Alabama, in Covington County.
+Marker can be reached from the intersection of E 3 Notch Street and 6th Avenue.
+Located behind the Andalusia City Hall close to College Street.
 Touch for map.
-Located behind the Andalusia City Hall close to College Street.
 Marker is at or near this postal address: 505 E 3 Notch Street, Andalusia AL 36420, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Covington County War Memorial (within shouting distance of this marker); Purple Heart Memorial (within shouting distance of this marker); Rodney J. Evans (within shouting distance of this marker); Andalusia City Hall / Three Notch School (about 600 feet away, measured in a direct line); Three Notch Road / Hank and Audrey Williams (approx. 0.3 miles away); First National Bank Building (approx. 0.4 miles away); Old Courthouse Clock Bell (approx. 0.4 miles away); Bank of Andalusia National Historic Place (approx. 0.4 miles away).